 But unlike your kitchen sink where you can wash everything but, well, the kitchen sink, some things don't fare well in your dishwasher's inhospitable insides.

-Here's a list of exactly what you can and can't safely wash in your dishwasher so you never have to wonder again whether your great-aunt's silver-plated teaspoons will survive the cycle.
+Here's a guide to what you can and can't safely wash in your dishwasher so you never have to wonder again whether your great-aunt's silver-plated teaspoons will survive the cycle.
 (Hot tip: you're better off handwashing them if you want them to stay silver.)

 Can I wash it in the dishwasher?